kamruzzamancse/wp-content-front-end/plugins/all-in-one-wp-migration/readme.txt

 [youtube http://www.youtube.com/watch?v=mRp7qTFYKgs]

 == Installation ==
 1. All-in-One WP Migration can be installed directly through your WordPress Plugins dashboard.
 1. Click "Add New" and Search for "All-in-One WP Migration"
 1. Install and Activate

-Alternatively you can download the plugin using the download button on this page and then upload the all-in-one-wp-migration folder to the /wp-content/plugins/ directory then activate throught the Plugins dashboard in WordPress
+Alternatively, you can download the plugin using the download button on this page and then upload the all-in-one-wp-migration folder to the /wp-content/plugins/ directory then activate throught the Plugins dashboard in WordPress

 == Screenshots ==
 1. Mobile Export page